Creating ASP.NET Web Projects in Visual Studio 2013

 - Viiew and manage other Azure services such as SQL databases.

-You can create a Windows Azure account that includes basic services such as web sites for free, and if you are an MSDN subscriber you can activate benefits that give you monthly credits toward additional Azure services.
+You can create an Azure account that includes basic services such as web apps for free, and if you are an MSDN subscriber you can activate benefits that give you monthly credits toward additional Azure services.

-By default the New ASP.NET Project dialog box enables you to create an Azure web site or virtual machine for a new web project.
+By default the New ASP.NET Project dialog box enables you to create a web app or virtual machine for a new web project.
 If you don't want to create a new web app or virtual machine, clear the Host in the cloud check box.

 The check box caption might be Host in the cloud or Create remote resources, and in either case the effect is the same.
-If you leave the check box selected, Visual Studio creates an Azure web site by default.
+If you leave the check box selected, Visual Studio creates a web app in Azure App Service by default.
 You can use the drop-down box to change that to a Virtual Machine if you prefer.
 If you're not already signed in to Azure, you're prompted for Azure credentials.
 After you sign in, a dialog box enables you to configure the resources that Visual Studio will create for your project.
-The following illustration shows the dialog for a web site; different options appear if you choose to create a virtual machine.
+The following illustration shows the dialog for a web app; different options appear if you choose to create a virtual machine.

 For more information about how to use this process for creating Azure resources, see Get Started with Azure and ASP.NET and Creating a virtual machine for a web site with Visual Studio.

 The remainder of this article provides more information about the available templates and their options.
 The article also introduces Bootstrap, the layout and theming framework used in the templates.